 SITE PLAN APPLICATION REQUIREMENTS Item Description Site Plan Narrative 1.
 The date, north arrow, and scale.
-Scale shall be as follows: < 3 acres: One (1) inch = fifty (50) feet \checkmark 3 acres: One (1) inch = one hundred (100) feet v 2.
-The boundary lines of the property, to include all dimensions, gross and net , acreage, and legal description. \checkmark 3.
-The location and width of all abutting rights-of-way. ,/ 4.
-The existing zoning district in which the site is located and the zoning of V adjacent parcels.
-In the case of a request for a zoning change, the classification \checkmark of the proposed new district must be shown. v 5.
-The location of all existing and proposed structures and uses on the site, 5. including proposed drives, walkways, signs, exterior lighting, parking (showing the dimensions of a typical parking area), loading and unloading areas, \checkmark common use areas and recreational areas and facilities.
+Scale shall be as follows: < 3 acres: One (1) inch = fifty (50) feet $\checkmark$ 3 acres: One (1) inch = one hundred (100) feet 2.
+The boundary lines of the property, to include all dimensions, gross and net $\checkmark$ acreage, and legal description.
+V 3.
+The location and width of all abutting rights-of-way. $\checkmark$ 4.
+The existing zoning district in which the site is located and the zoning of adjacent parcels.
+In the case of a request for a zoning change, the classification $\checkmark$ of the proposed new district must be shown.
+5. The location of all existing and proposed structures and uses on the site, including proposed drives, walkways, signs, exterior lighting, parking (showing , the dimensions of a typical parking area), loading and unloading areas, $\checkmark$ common use areas and recreational areas and facilities.
 6. Description of all existing and proposed structures referenced in item 5.
 1 7.
-The location and identification of all existing structures within a two hundred 1.
-(200) foot radius of the site. \checkmark 0 The location and description of the environmental characteristics of the site - 8. prior to development such as topography, soils, vegetative cover, mature \checkmark \checkmark specimen trees, drainage, streams, wetlands, shorelands, or any other unusual - environmental features.
-9. Natural features that will be retained, removed, and/or modified including , vegetation, hillsides, drainage, streams, wetlands, shorelands, and wildlife \checkmark habitat.
-10. The description of the areas to be changed shall include their effect on the site , and adjacent properties.
-An aerial photo may be used to delineate areas of \checkmark change. ļ 11.
-A landscaping plan with all existing and proposed landscaping, walls and/or \checkmark fences. • 12.
-A grading plan showing the topography of the existing and finished site, including ground floor elevations, shown by contours or spot elevations. \checkmark Contours shall be shown at height intervals of two (2) feet or less.
-13. A stormwater management plan showing all existing above and below grade \checkmark drainage facilities, and proposed plans incorporating low impact development \checkmark water quality technologies and other best management practices.
-14. Location, type and size of all above and below grade utilities. √ 15.
-Type, direction, and intensity of outside lighting shown on a photometric plan \checkmark in compliance with exterior lighting standards.
-V 16.
-Location of any cross access management easements, if required. √ ļ 17.
-Location of pedestrian and non-motorized facilities, if required. \checkmark ļ 18.
-An indication of how the proposed use conforms to existing and potential J development patterns and any adverse effects.
-V 19.
-The method to be used to control any increase in effluent discharge to the air or any increase in noise level emanating from the site.
-Consideration of any 1 nuisance that would be created within the site or external to the site whether V by reason of dust, noise, fumes, vibration, smoke or lights.
-20. Plans to control soil erosion and sedimentation, including during construction. \checkmark 21.
-The method to be used to serve the development with water.
-22. The method to be used for sewage treatment. \checkmark 23.
-The number of units proposed, by type, including a typical floor plan for each 1 unit, dimensions, and area in square feet. \checkmark 24.
-Elevations for all building facades.
-25. The number of people to be housed, employed, visitors or patrons, anticipated , ZJ. . / 23. vehicular and pedestrian traffic counts, and hours of operation. \checkmark
+The location and identification of all existing structures within a two hundred 1 (200) foot radius of the site. $\checkmark$ 8.
+The location and description of the environmental characteristics of the site prior to development such as topography, soils, vegetative cover, mature , , specimen trees, drainage, streams, wetlands, shorelands, or any other unusual $\checkmark$ $\checkmark$ environmental features.
+9. Natural features that will be retained, removed, and/or modified including vegetation, hillsides, drainage, streams, wetlands, shorelands, and wildlife $\checkmark$ habitat. v 10.
+The description of the areas to be changed shall include their effect on the site and adjacent properties.
+An aerial photo may be used to delineate areas of 1 change. v 11.
+A landscaping plan with all existing and proposed landscaping, walls and/or , fences. $\checkmark$ 12.
+A grading plan showing the topography of the existing and finished site, including ground floor elevations, shown by contours or spot elevations. $\checkmark$ Contours shall be shown at height intervals of two (2) feet or less. · 13.
+A stormwater management plan showing all existing above and below grade drainage facilities, and proposed plans incorporating low impact development $\checkmark$ 1 water quality technologies and other best management practices. · 14.
+Location, type and size of all above and below grade utilities.
+1 15.
+Type, direction, and intensity of outside lighting shown on a photometric plan , in compliance with exterior lighting standards. $\checkmark$ 16.
+Location of any cross access management easements, if required.
+J 17.
+Location of pedestrian and non-motorized facilities, if required.
+J ĺ 18.
+An indication of how the proposed use conforms to existing and potential , 1 development patterns and any adverse effects. $\checkmark$ 19.
+The method to be used to control any increase in effluent discharge to the air 1 or any increase in noise level emanating from the site.
+Consideration of any , nuisance that would be created within the site or external to the site whether $\checkmark$ by reason of dust, noise, fumes, vibration, smoke or lights.
+20. Plans to control soil erosion and sedimentation, including during construction.
+7 1 21.
+The method to be used to serve the development with water. ¥ Ĵ. 22.
+The method to be used for sewage treatment. , 23.
+The number of units proposed, by type, including a typical floor plan for each , ĺ unit dimensions and area in square feet √ √ unit, dimensions, and area in square feet.